Raël

-Raël (born Claude Maurice Marcel Vorilhon, 30 September 1946) is a French journalist who founded and leads the Raëlian Movement, an international UFO cult.
+Raël (born Claude Maurice Marcel Vorilhon, 30 September 1946), sometimes referred to as Maitreya Raël or simply Rael, is a French journalist and religious leader who founded and leads the Raëlian Movement, an international UFO religion.

-Before becoming a cult leader, Raël, then known as Claude Vorilhon, worked as a sports-car journalist and test driver for his car-racing magazine, Autopop.
-Following a purported extraterrestrial encounter in December 1973, he formed the Raëlian Movement and changed his name to Raël (meaning "messenger of the Elohim").
+Before becoming a religious leader, Raël, then known as Claude Vorilhon, worked as a sports-car journalist and test driver for his car-racing magazine, Autopop.
+He reported an extraterrestrial encounter in December 1973 and subsequently formed the Raëlian Movement and changed his name to Raël.
 He later published several books, which detail the encounter with a being called Yahweh in 1973.
 He traveled the world to promote his books for over 30 years.

 Early life

 Vorilhon was born in Vichy, Allier, France.
 He was raised in Ambert in the home of his maternal grandmother, who was atheist.
-His father was Jewish and his mother a "devout atheist".
-He attended a Catholic boarding school with Le Puy-en-Velay and caused a scandal by taking part in communion without being baptized.
+His unknown father was Jewish and his mother a "devout atheist".
+He attended a Catholic boarding school in Le Puy-en-Velay and caused a scandal by taking part in communion without being baptized.
 His parents withdrew him from the boarding school to put him in school in Ambert.
 He later advocated that Huguenot descendants receive reparations from the Church.